Wilyakali: Etymology

-Traditional Wilyakali adopted many cultural influences from people to their north and west, such as mura stories before they had vanished with no acknowledgement from the federal or state governments during the era of the removal of indigenous children from their native lands.
-According to A. P. Elkin, its kinship system terms bore some overlap with those of the Wadikali.

 History

 Arrival of Europeans

 The ethnographer A. W. Howitt that the Wiljakali tribe that was declared extinct during the early 1900s but is believed to have died out before acknowledgement by the federal government at the time in 1913–1915.
-Belonged to a distinct supra-tribal group he called the Itchumundi nation that is believed to have become extinct in the early 1800s after the arrival of the British Royal Navy Captain James T Cook as they had Brought uncontrollable disease the like of which native indigenous Australians had never seen before while inhabiting Australian for 60,000 plus year's.
+Belonged to a distinct supra-tribal group he called the Itchumundi nation, believed to have become extinct in the early 1800s due to disease brought by British settlers.